+A township in the United States refers to a small geographic area, ranging in size from 6 to 54 square miles with a 36 square miles being the norm.
 Indiana has 92 counties with a little over 1,000 townships.
 Monroe County is divided into 11 townships.
-Richland Township covers an area of 35.44 square miles, which includes Ellettsville and the west edge of Bloomington.
-A township in the United States refers to a small geographic area, ranging in size from 6 to 54 square miles, with 36 square miles being the norm.
-Township government is a local unit of government and is geographic and political subdivision of a county.
-A township does not provide long-term support, but may be able to provide relief to residents if an unavoidable situation occurs.
-A township works directly with its residents to provide limited relief when they have an unexpected difficulty with their basis needs, such as food, shelter, and utilities.
+Township government is a local unit of government.
+It is a geographic and political subdivision of a county.
+Richland Township covers an area of 35.44 square miles which includes the town of Ellettsville and the west edge City of Bloomington.
+A township Trustee may not provide long-term support but may be able to provide immediate relief to residents if an unavoidable situation occurs.
+A township Trustee works directly with residents to provide limited relief when they have an unexpected difficulty with their basic needs; such as food, shelter, and utilities.

 ELECTED OFFICIALS & STAFF

 Richland Township Trustee